 Black Box Theater

 The Black Box Theater seats up to 150 people in either traditional seating style or "in the round."
 The flexibility of this space is endless, as all platforms and chairs "float" and can be arranged to suit the need of any smaller-scale theatrical or musical performance.
 Motorized shades on three giant windows in the Black Box Theater allow for a true blackout to enhance the lighting per performance.
-A set of men's and women's dressing rooms off the rear of the Black Box Theater complete this space, making the possibility to have two opposite performances in two theaters the same time completely attainable.
+A set of men's and women's dressing rooms off the rear of the Black Box Theater complete this space, making the possibility to have two opposite performances in two theaters at the same time completely attainable.

 Linking the two theatre spaces together is the Grand Lobby.
 With its chess-board patterned Italian marble flooring, grand staircase, golden colored chandeliers, and large floor-to-ceiling windows with motorized shades that overlook a veranda on the lake, this space can be used for a gathering place for patrons who attend a performance in either theatre space (as well as purchase tickets in the box office or refreshments in the concessions booth) or an intimate seated dinner event space.
-Completing the second floor is a full-sized and full-service caterer's kitchen.
+Completing the second floor is a full-sized and full-service catering kitchen.
 The third floor provides access to the KLT balcony seating, MAC administrative offices, the Murray Foundation Board Room, and the recording studio.